ronaldluo95/TitanicDemo/README.md

 - This is a personal project by Ronald Luo.
 Feedback is welcome.
 - This demo aims to cover a general understanding of the machine learning modeling process.
 - In the real world, things are flexible.
-That means the process will be likely different from this demo.
-Some of the sessions may be skipped, while some will be far more deeper and comprehensive.
 - The code in this demo may not be the most elegant but it can do the job.

 - Some useful courses I took: